itsmeakashgoyal/dotfiles-dev/README.md

 You're encouraged to modify the scripts and configuration files to suit your preferences.
 Here are some tips for customization:

-- **Sublime Text and VS Code**: Adjust settings in the `settings/` directory to change editor preferences and themes.

 ## Contributing

 Feel free to fork this repository and customize it for your setup.
 Pull requests for improvements and bug fixes are welcome, but as said above, I likely won't accept pull requests that simply add additional brew installations or change some settings unless they align with my personal preferences.